amplitude/amplitude-docs/content/collections/web_experiment/en/actions.md

 Web Experiment provides the following utilities:

-- `waitForElement(selector: string): Promise<Element>` returns a promise that resolves when it finds an element that matches the selector in the DOM.
+- `waitForElement(selector: string): Promise<Element>`: Returns a promise that resolves when it finds an element that matches the selector in the DOM.
 Uses `MutationObserver` to listen for elements.

-- `remove: (()=> void) | undefined` is a function that you can set inside the JavaScript you inject.
+- `remove: (()=> void) | undefined`: A function that you can set inside the JavaScript you inject.
 Web Experiment calls this function on page change, when Amplitude reevaluates experiments and reapplies variants.

     This function can be useful for cleaning up changes to the page in single page apps, where the page doesn't fully reload.